-Messiah College welcomes home-schooled students.
-Currently Messiah has nearly 150 students who were home-schooled during their senior year of high school and many more who were home-schooled at some point in their education.
-In fact, Messiah has an admissions counselor specially designated to helping home-schoolers and their families navigate the admissions process and answer questions they may have.
+Messiah College welcomes homeschool students.
+Currently Messiah has nearly 150 students who were homeschooled during their senior year of high school and many more who were homeschooled at some point in their education.
+In fact, Messiah has an admissions counselor specially designated to helping homeschoolers and their families navigate the admissions process and answer questions they may have.

-Home-schoolers have been drawn to Messiah College's high academic priority and expansive academic and career options of more than 80 majors and pre-professional programs.
-"Peterson's Competitive Colleges" lists Messiah as one of the nation's "Top Colleges for Top Students."
-Outstanding education abroad, internship and career placement programs appeal to home-schooled students who have studied in a non-traditional setting.
-Home-schooled students have been impressed with Messiah's commitment to character development through diverse co-curricular opportunities.
+Homeschoolers have been drawn to Messiah College's high academic priority and expansive academic and career options of more than 80 majors.
+Outstanding education abroad, internship and career placement programs appeal to homeschooled students who have studied in a non-traditional setting.
+Homeschooled students have also been impressed with Messiah's commitment to character development through diverse co-curricular opportunities.

 What is the suggested high school preparation curriculum?

-What is required for a home-schooled student to apply to Messiah College?
+What is required for a homeschool student to apply to Messiah College?

 May I apply to Messiah College if I do not have a state-certified diploma or a GED?

-Yes, a home-schooled student is not required to have a GED or a state-certified diploma to apply.
-The applicant's transcript, test scores, essay, life experiences and recommendation will be evaluated on an individual basis to determine if he or she exhibits the scholastic competence and excellence to benefit from and contribute to the Messiah College community.
+Yes, a homeschool student is not required to have a GED or a state-certified diploma to apply.
+The applicant's transcript, test scores, essay and life experiences will be evaluated on an individual basis to determine if he or she exhibits the scholastic competence and excellence to benefit from and contribute to the Messiah College community.

 Does Messiah College accept Advanced Placement or CLEP scores for credit?

-College credit is typically granted for advanced placement scores of three or higher.
+College credit is typically granted for Advanced Placement scores of three or higher.
 Messiah also honors the College-Level Examination Program (CLEP).
 Official transcripts of both AP test results and CLEP test results should be sent to the Messiah College Office of Admissions for evaluation.
 Please see our AP/CLEP/IB equivalencies chart.

 Will Messiah College accept college credits that have been completed during high school?